Top 10 Fivetran Alternatives & Competitors in 2026

 Key differentiators:

-• Open-source core: Self-host Airbyte for free on your infrastructure.
+Open-source core: Self-host Airbyte for free on your infrastructure.
 Full control over data residency, security, and connector customization.
-Community contributions add 20-30 new connectors monthly.
+The active open-source community continuously contributes new connectors (see Airbyte's GitHub repository for current release velocity).

 • Real-time CDC and streaming pipelines supported across databases (Postgres, MySQL, SQL Server) and event streams (Kafka, Pulsar).